Hargrave homepage.

 Test Taking Skills

-Students learn to understand preparation for the various kinds of tests: matching, true/false, fill-in-the-blank, and essay.
+You’ll learn to understand preparation for the various kinds of tests: matching, true/false, fill-in-the-blank, and essay.

 Memory Skills